-My passion for photography and the images I create are the expressions of my love of nature and my experiences in my own personal development in life and in photography.
+My passion for photography and the images I create are the expressions of my love of nature and my own personal development.

-Early on, I enjoyed making photographs and I was able to produce well-composed images.
-I found myself wanting to use my camera to communicate and record my feelings and experiences.
-My photographs became as much about my personal journey, as they were about capturing the beauty that surrounded me.
+Early on, I enjoyed photography and seemed to be able to make well-composed images.
+The next transition seemed fitting that I’d try to record these feelings about nature in a photograph.
+My photographs became as much about my personal journey as they were about capturing the beauty that surrounded me.

 Along the way, I developed a deep passion for photography.
-Unlike many people who don’t like to say their work defines them….
-My photography defines me in many ways.
+Unlike many people who don’t like to say their work defines them…. my photography defines me in so many ways.
 Every struggle, every passion, every tear, every effort I make is tied up in each image.
-As I continue in my artistic pursuits, it seems as if each photograph I make is a reflection of my journey in my personal life, as an artist and as a landscape photographer.

 Technically, I’d like to think my artistic vision and approach to photography is unique.
 I want my images to be different.
 I became very interested in utilizing a wide-angle perspective, with foregrounds just inches away from my lens, leading to a formidable background with sharp depth of field throughout.
 Before long this approach has become my technique and style.